 Graduate students in Math Education complete a 41-semester hour program that includes educational foundations course work, methods courses in mathematics, and student teaching experiences.
-Download the M.A.Ed.
-Secondary Mathematics Education Program of Studies (pdf) for course descriptions and sequence.
+Course descriptions and sequence can be found on the M.A.Ed.
+Secondary Mathematics Education Program of Studies.

 Prospective math and science teachers should also consider becoming a Noyce Scholar.